mne-tools/mne-python/doc/install/advanced.rst

 in certain operating systems, for example CentOS.
 This may lead to incomplete rendering of some 3D plots.
 A solution is to build the latest version locally following the instructions `here <https://xorg-team.pages.debian.net/xorg/howto/build-mesa.html#_preparing_mesa_sources>`_.
-If you have CentOS 7, you can also use the `built files <https://osf.io/sp9qg/download>`_ we provide.
+If you have CentOS 7 or newer, you can also try some `prebuilt binaries <https://osf.io/sp9qg/download>`_ we made.
 After downloading the files, untar them and add them to the appropriate library paths using the following commands: